spywhere/node-url-shortener/README.md

 - MongoDB

-Before running the applications, you would need to install all the dependencies by running the following command in the `server` directory...
+Before running the applications, you would need to install all the dependencies by running the following command in both `client` and `server` directory...

 ```
 $ npm install